RainerWaldmann/wastewater/Readme.md

 # Data Analysis

-Python scripts parse folders in --inputDir , The folder name is used as the sample name.
+Python scripts parses folders in --inputDir , The folder name is used as the sample name.

-Each folder must contain:
+Each folder corresponds to one sample and must contain:

-a variation frequency file with a name ending with 'ivar.tsv'
+ - a variation frequency file with a name ending with 'ivar.tsv'

-a sequencing depth data file with a name ending with 'depth.tsv'
+ - a sequencing depth data file with a name ending with 'depth.tsv'

 Output will be written to the folder provided as --inputDir

 ignores folders that do not contain a variation frequency file with a name ending with 'ivar.tsv' and folders with names starting with '_'.

-**Data filtering**
+## Data filtering

 First, the files from the different folders (samples) are read and the variation frequency data are filtered The following variations are filtered out:
-1) variations where the mutation is both supported by a read QV in the given position of below 17 and the QV of the basecall supporting the variation is 7 below the QV of the reads supporting the wild-type sequence.
+- Variations where the mutation is both supported by a read QV in the given position of below 17 and the QV of the basecall supporting the variation is 7 below the QV of the reads supporting the wild-type sequence.
 Can be modified : settings.conditionALT_QUAL
-2) Alterations with an imbalance of forward and reverse reads supporting the variation of at least a factor of 5.
+- Variations with an imbalanced forward/reverse read ratio of at least 7 .
 Optional, active if settings.do_filter_FWD_REV_balance=True.
 Max Imbalance is defined in settings.maxALT_FwdRevImbalance
-3) Indels that are not a multiple of 3.
-Since the vast majority of the Sars-Cov-2 genome is coding, such indels are likely sequencing artefacts are currently excluded.
+- Indels that are not multiples of three.
+Since the vast majority of the Sars-Cov-2 genome is coding, such indels are likely sequencing artefacts and are currently excluded.

-## Variant definition file
+## Variant Frequencies

+The Mutation frequencies for each lineage's characteristic mutations were extracted from the variation frequency tables for each sample.
+The frequency of each lineage was set to the mean of its variant-defining mutation frequencies.
+Outliers were identified and excluded using an interquartile range (IQR)-based filter, marking values exceeding 0.4 times the IQR below the first quartile or above the third quartile as outliers.
+To prevent filtering values near the mean when the IQR was small, values deviating less than 5% from the mean were preserved.
+For lineages defined by more than four mutations.

+**Variant definition file**
 a tsv file containing variant defining mutations , hierarchy and instructions for the graphs (colors ...)

 |    | variant                         | Delta                | Omicron                                                                                                  | BA.1                 | BA.1.1              | BA.2                                            | BA.2.10.1                          | BA.2.12.1            | BA.2.75              | BA.4               | BA.5                                                                        | BA.4_BA.5                         | BQ.1                 | BQ.1.1               | XBB                                  | XBB.1               | #XBB.1.9             | #XBB.1.16            | #XBB.1.5               | XBB.2               | XBB.3                | XBB.4               | XBB.5               | CH.1                 | BN.1                 | BF.5                 | BF.7                | XBF                 | EG.5                 | BA.2.86               | BA.2.86.1.1          | BA.2.86.1.1.1        | Unnamed: 32   | Unnamed: 33   | Unnamed: 34   | #Columns starting with # are ignored   |